sgago/algomon/study.md

 > "Now, let's say you and Alice have regular walkie-talkies, but you both agree to take turns talking.
 So, the messages go back and forth in the order you send them.
 It's like having a clear order for your conversation."

 ### Causal consistency
 Causal consistency relaxes some guarantees of strong in favor of speed.
-Causal guarantees that casually related operations are in a consistent order and preserves causality.
-Before we continue, we need to discuss the CALM theorem.
-So, stay CALM (get it? stay calm!!?
-Funny.)
+Causal guarantees that causally related operations are in a consistent order and preserves causality.
+Before we continue, we need to discuss the CALM theorem quickly.
+So, stay CALM (Get it?
+Stay calm!!?
+About the theorem?
+Funny, right?)

 #### The CALM theorem
 The Consistency As Logical Monotonicity (CALM) theorem uses logic to reason about distributed systems and introduces the idea of monotonicity in the context of logic.
 CALM tells us we can get to coordination-free distributed implementations only if the system is monotonic.